mazdel/telegram-gs/README.md

 ## Bot Initialization

-We also have two methods to initialize the bot as divided by how the bot can read message updates,
+We also have two methods to initialize the bot as divided by how the bot can get message updates,

 ### Using Google Apps Script (GAS) trigger
 At first, we need to create a function which will be triggered by GAS periodically, as simply like this